Gun Crime Defense

-Read below for some notable updates in Massachusetts Firearm Laws and Cases.
-As a knowledgeable Lowell Gun Crime Attorney, Ryan Sullivan makes sure that he stays current on the new cases that come out of the Massachusetts Appeals Court and Supreme Judicial Court, as well as the United States Supreme Court, so that he is up-to-date on the law for his clients.
-When an issue arises that may be of interest to his clients, Attorney Sullivan writes a summary of these notable cases.
+As knowledgeable gun crime attorneys, Ryan Sullivan and Murat Erkan make sure that they stay current on the new cases that come out of the Massachusetts Appeals Court and Supreme Judicial Court, as well as the United States Supreme Court, so that they are up-to-date on the law for his clients.
+When an issue arises that may be of interest to our clients, our team writes a summary of these notable cases.

 May 14, 2018